raghuramrangaraju/StockAlert/README.md

 # StockAlert
-Developed an web app to track real-time stock values.
-The app will throw an alert if the stock value reaches threshold level.
+Developed a web app to track real-time stock values.
+The app will throw an alert if the stock value reaches the threshold level.

 ### Screen shots